 One of Gutenberg's most useful features is the ability to reuse blocks.
 You can turn any block into a reusable block, speeding up your workflow and helping to maintain your website’s look and feel.

-In this tutorial, I will show you how to reuse WordPress Gutenberg blocks.
+In this tutorial, I will show you how to reuse WordPress Gutenberg blocks, and we also have a free video guide for you.

 If you have a page or post and within it you have a paragraph, map, button, or anything that you are likely to want to use somewhere else on the site, instead of having to cut and paste from one page or post to another, you can save the content and easily reuse it anywhere else that you might need it.